 - Variety- the use of different elements to create visual diversity

-- Movement- the path the viewer’s eyes follow (or don’t follow)
+- Movement- the paths the viewer’s eyes follow (or don’t follow)

 - Rhythm- the flow/movement created by repeated elements

-- Harmony- how visual elements play together on the piece
+- Harmony- how visual elements play together in the piece

 Basic elements of art include: